top of page

 • Customer Engagement Rate (CER)

-The moment you exercise these customer training best practices in your onboarding program, you will realize how crucial it gets to measure the impact of detailing you mapped to improve your customer experience.
+Once you implement these customer training best practices in your onboarding program, you'll understand the importance of evaluating the impact of the details you've outlined to enhance the customer experience.

-• The moment the new customer signs up for your product.
+• When a new customer signs up for your product.

-• And the moment they attain their first success with your product.
+• When they achieve their first success with your product.

-This analysis will help your onboarding training program to boost customers’ retention rate.
-And through a time-to-time update on customer engagement levels.
+This analysis will enhance your onboarding training program, improving customer retention rates and allowing for regular updates on customer engagement levels.

 Conclusion: